ExtremeElectronics/RC2040-ROMWBW/README.md

 ## The RC2040
 A kit of parts that lets you run this and other Z80 emulated systems is available here https://extkits.co.uk/product/rc2040/

+And a new Kit of parts to support the frontpanel controls on the way soon...

 ![20220921_124314](https://github.com/user-attachments/assets/7536d248-94a7-4b19-8226-6467483e52bd)

 ## Credits